MKesenheimer/weakinos-jet/README.md

 ### Scripts

-We have added several helpful scripts to the whole package, which could be used to generate results or clean old runs.
+We have added several helpful scripts, which could be used to generate results or clean old runs.
 The most important one is ./Scripts/runparallel.sh, which is used to run the POWHEG-BOX-V2 executable totally automated in parallel mode.
 Type
         $ ./runparallel.sh -h

 to get an overview of the functionality of the script.
-This script works even with the MOAB submitting system msub.
+This script works even with the MOAB and condor submitting systems.

-If you want to run the Mathematica script ./Scripts/qqbchichib.m follow the instructions in ./Scripts/README.

 ### License